‘Vanderpump Rules’ Star Scheana Marie Offers Update On Adam Spott, Robert Parks-Valletta, And Robby Hayes

-Scheana Marie has has a complicated love life in past months and on March 15, she opened up about what’s going on between her and three of her latest love interests.
+Scheana Marie has had a complicated love life in the past few months and on March 15, she opened up about what’s going on between her and three of her latest love interests.

 While speaking to Us Weekly, the Vanderpump Rules star first addressed Robby Hayes, who she was seen out on a date with during Season 7.